deadc0de6/dotdrop/README.md

 Now you might want to adapt the `config.yaml` file to your likings on that second host.
 Let's say for example that you only want `d_polybar` and `f_xinitrc` to be deployed on that second host.
-You would then change your config to something like this (considering that second host's hostname is *office*):
+You would then change your config to something like this (considering that the second host's hostname is *office*):
 ```yaml
 …
 profiles: